LunarG/gfxreconstruct/USAGE_android.md

-                        If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range. (forwarded to replay tool) --offscreen          Output the rendering image, and do not create a window.
+                        If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range. (forwarded to replay tool) --offscreen           Disable creating swapchains, surfaces and windows.
+                        To see rendering, add the --screenshots option.
 ```

 The command will force-stop an active replay process before starting the replay